wal-g/wal-g/docs/MySQL.md

   On MySQL versions older than 8.0.23 use `CHANGE MASTER TO` and its `MASTER_*` options.
 On versions older than 8.0.22 use `SHOW SLAVE STATUS` and `START SLAVE`.

+  `SOURCE_SSL=0` is needed for this local connection: WAL-G binlog-server does not provide TLS, while MySQL 9.7 enables it by default for new replication channels.
+For a connection between hosts, use a secure tunnel.

 * wait until wal-g exit (it will wait until binlogs will be applied)
 * in case of errors use classic approach